strubium/source-sdk-2013-smeagled/README.md

 # Source SDK 2013 Smeagled
-This is my modified copy of the Source SDK to serve as a base for a game I am working on
+This is my modified copy of the Source SDK to serve as a base for a multiplayer game I am working on.

 Features:
 * Compiling under VS2022!!!